AzureDevOps3/duffney.github.io/_drafts/ideas.md

 * Using Partial (DSC) Desired State Configurations
 * How to Use DSC Composite Configurations
-* Getting Started with Pester
+* [x]Getting Started with Pester
 * Debugging PowerShell with Visual Studio Code
+* Using Invoke-DscResource
+* Using module versions with invoke-dscresource